Helllllo! I'm planning a trip to South America in May 2014 for 4 months and might work at a hostel along the way. Any suggestions or advice?

 Or take a bus to São Paulo, u$ 50 or to Rio , u$ 70 , this is the most expenses cities in the South America.

 About Patagonia, it is vast.
 You would have to plan carefully what to see.
 Only a few of the major places are connected through a flight within Patagonia.
 For the others, you have to go back to Buenos Aires ( over 3 hours flight) and then go back to Patagonia again.
 Then, plan accordingly.
 You may take a flight in Buenos Aires to Trelew, and spend 2/3 days in Puerto Madryn, for whale watching.
 Then fly from Trelew to Ushuia, the southest city in the world (2/3 days).
 Then from there take a flight to El Calafate, where you would like to spend 2/3 days to see the glaciars and then go back to Buenos Aires.
 Bariloche is also a really nice place, but I think you have to go to Buenos Aires, and then fly to Bariloche from there.
 You would need at least 3 days in Bariloche.
-If you do thatt, you may want to take a bus from Bariloche to Mendoza, and then a bus to Buenos Aires. over 5 years ago
+If you do thatt, you may want to take a bus from Bariloche to Mendoza, and then a bus to Buenos Aires. about 6 years ago

 Something important you may want to know: you can get into the Iguazu Falls, by bus, from Buenos Aires.
 It will take around 24 hours.
 It's also a 2 hours flight.
 The falls are in the border between Argentina and Brasil.
 So, it's a place in which you may want to connect your trip from one of those two countries to the another one: it could be your entrance into Brazil, from Argentina or, viceversa, it coud be your entrance into Argentina, coming from Brazil.
 Also, you mention you would like to visit Asuncion, Paraguay.
 The falls are located just few kilometers from Paraguay.
 Actually, tourists on the area visit Paraguay as well.
 The major Paraguayan city in the area it's named "Ciudad del Este", a huge open market.
 From there you can take a bus to Asuncion, it's a 5 hours trip to the Paraguay capital city, which is very colonial, nice architecture.
 Just 10 kilometers from Ciudad del Este, you may want to visit one of the biggest hydroelectric dam, which it's named 'Itaipu'.
 The another one is in China (The three Gorges), which has a higher capacity, but it's close few months every year due to weather conditions.
 However, Itaipu it's open the whole year.
-Enjoy the falls, it's a must place to go!! over 5 years ago
+Enjoy the falls, it's a must place to go!! about 6 years ago

 You also mentioned Uruguay.
 As you said, there is a ferry, departing from downtown Buenos Aires, and ending in 'Colonia' and/or Montevideo.
 Both are nice cities.
 But Colonia is closer, you can go and return to .argentina te same day.
 Colonia has been declared as a Heritage Site by Unesco, it's a colonial town, very nice.
 Don't miss this in your trip!
 Also, trip trip will give you the opportunity of navegatin in the 'Rio de la Plata', the widest river in the world.
-Enjoy Uruguay! over 5 years ago
+Enjoy Uruguay! about 6 years ago